ssandrews/Smoldyn/README.md

 The Smoldyn webpage is at http://www.smoldyn.org.
 Go there to learn about Smoldyn, download the latest release, etc. This repository is here so that developers can collaborate on the code.
 This is the official Smoldyn repository, run by the main Smoldyn author, Steve Andrews.
+(It was called Smoldyn-official for a while, but got renamed to just Smoldyn.)

 I welcome new contributions to the code.
 However, I also want to maintain Smoldyn's current design philosophy, so please contact me before writing new